 Note: This test is for a 4-wire COP with a feedback signal to the ECU.
-Some 4-wire COPs have two ground pins and no feedback signal: these should be tested as a 3-wire COP (see 3-Wire COP Test).
+Some 4-wire COPs have two ground pins and no feedback signal, these should be tested as a 3-wire COP please see 3-Wire COP Test.

-The Example Waveform is showing 3 trigger signals from the coil selected on Channel A and the common feedback signal on Channel B.
+The Example Waveform is showing three trigger signals from the coil selected on Channel A and the common feedback signal on Channel B.

 The feedback signal tells the ECM that ignition has occurred.
 The feedback signal on this engine is common to all four cylinders, so there are four feedback pulses for every engine cycle.

 A 4-wire COP has the following connections, pin numbers may vary depending on the type of coil.

 In addition to the trigger and feedback signals shown in the waveform above, it is sometimes useful to monitor the positive supply voltage and current and the ground voltage.
 For instructions on checking the supply and ground/earth pins, see the 3-wire COP test.